-What To Do If You Use Too Much Hair Product But Don't Want To Rewash
+What To Do When You Apply Too Much Hair Product

 There's literally nothing more frustrating than taking the time to wash, dry, and style your hair (and I definitely don't downplay the fact that I hate washing my hair), only to accidentally apply too much hair product in it and have it end up looking greasier and dirtier than before you washed it.
 Complete waste of time, much?
 But don't worry — there's a way you can fix it WITHOUT washing it all over again.

 No matter what texture or type of hair you have, we can all probably agree upon the importance of styling products.
 Frizz-reducers, shine serums, hair sprays, and the all-important heat protectants — you can't wash your hair without putting something (or multiple things) on it.
 But sometimes you (read: I) get a little squeeze-happy and put too much serum on, leaving hair looking oily and greasy, even when it's freshly cleaned.
 Or maybe you spritz too much hairspray and your silky soft hair hardens, becoming stiff and brittle.
 Your first inclination (after, you know, treating your bathroom mirror to a minor temper tantrum) might be to jump back in the shower and rewash it, but don't.
 Not everyone has the time for that (and even if you did, why waste it?).
 Also, there are other solutions that don't require lathering up.